dimitri/pgcopydb/docs/resume.rst

 section :ref:`pgcopydb_concurrency` and has to do with using many concurrent worker processes to implement parallelism.

-Even when using multiple worker processes, it is important that pgcopydb operations are consistent.
-It is essential to guarantee that the same source schema and data set is used by every single worker process throughout the operations.
+When using multiple worker processes, it is important that pgcopydb operations produce consistent output.
+It is essential to guarantee that the same source schema and data set is used by every single worker process throughout the operations lifecycle.

-Consistency with multiple Postgres sessions is achieved thanks to Postgres ability to export and import snapshots.
+Consistency with multiple Postgres sessions is achieved thanks to Postgres' ability to export and import snapshots.
 As per Postgres docs about `Snapshot Synchronization Functions`__: